P-Toby/AlpacaPBeM/README.md

 The fields in the config file are pretty straight forward.

 Email: Your email

 Password: Your password (surprise)

 UsrEmailServer: Server address for the email provider that you use

 UsrEmailServerPort: Server port for the email provider that you use

 GameExecutable: Not used yet

 Savedgames: Path to your Dominions 5 savedgames folder, usually found in C:\Users\[YourUserName]\AppData\Roaming\Dominions5\savedgames

 TurnEmail: The email you wish to send your turns to, should most likely be turns[at]llamaserver.net

+Please note that there are probably (most certainly) bugs.